SRI-CSL/gllvm/README.md

 Requirements
 =======

-You need the Go compiler to compile gowllvm, and the clang/clang++ executables to use gowllvm.
+You need the Go compiler to compile gllvm, and the clang/clang++ executables to use gllvm.
 Follow the instructions here to get started: https://golang.org/doc/install.

 As for now, let us name `$GOROOT` your root Go path that you can obtain by